 When you join during the year, or after the year, we have to do all the previous accounts & tax returns hence the above is applicable.
 If you are a contractor and lose your contract during the year, our fee will still be charged as we have to do the accounts for the whole year.
 Where you decide not to pay because of lack of funds, we may freeze the services and invoice you on pay as you go basis as per our fee schedule; therefore it is your responsibility to confirm with us about pay as you go fee as it may be more than the contractor’s fee agreed in advance.

-f) For one-off tasks, you will be requested to pay 50% in advance to start the work and 50% before filing/submission.
+f) For one-off tasks, you will be requested to pay 100% in advance.
+But in some cases where the amount/fee is higher then £5,000, we will request 50% in advance to start the work and 50% before filing/submission.
 We do have the right to hold the submission where the fee is not paid in full and will take no responsibility for the late filing penalties.
-Where the one-off task involves undertaking work for the company or business accounting period gone, we reserve the right to charge for the full amount upfront.
-So for example, if you join us in June 2018 and the company accounts are made up to end of May 2018, we would charge for the whole year up front.’
+Where the one-off task involves undertaking work for the company or business accounting period is gone, we reserve the right to charge for the full amount upfront.
+So for example, if you join us in June 2018 and the company accounts are made up to end of May 2018, we would charge for the whole year upfront.’

 g) Regarding our fee, the direct debit has to be set up on the following link within 7 days of signing this agreement.
-Where direct debit is not set up by the client in 7days, I authorise Accotax to arrange a direct debit in place using my bank detail anytime and has right to collect the outstanding payment from my business/personal bank account ,credit or debit card information accotax hold without notifying to me/client.
-This agreement gives accotax the authority to set up the direct debit with the go cardless/Directli or any other service provider that accotax use.
+Where a direct debit is not set up by the client in 7days, I authorise Accotax to arrange a direct debit in place using my bank detail anytime and has right to collect the outstanding payment from my business/personal bank account, credit or debit card information accotax hold without notifying to me/client.
+This agreement gives accotax the authority to set up the direct debit with the go cardless/Directly or any other service provider that accotax use.

 7.3 We enter into a trusting relationship.
 The director/business owner instructs us knowing their ability to meet our fees.
 If the Company/business is unable to pay our fees incurred from time to time for whatever reason, the directors/business owner personally accepts the liability for our charges.
 It is the responsibility of the director/business owner who is signing this agreement, to inform a new director (where the company is sold, transferred to some family members, etc.) about this clause that the new director/business owner will be personally liable for our fee.
 Moreover, Directors/business owner (existing, new) will be personally liable for any debt they owe to our firm in any case, even where the company/business is liquidated or has been struck off.
 We have full right to take legal action against the director/business personally, for the outstanding fee.

-7.4 Should you leave during the year, you will be charged £75.00 plus VAT per hour for all the services carried out during our engagement.
+7.4 Should you leave during the year, you will be charged £150.00 plus VAT per hour for all the services carried out during our engagement including the initial meetings.
 This is usually applicable to those who do not pay on a monthly basis.

 7.5 This Letter of engagement will be renewed automatically every year unless it is requested by the client.
 Should you want to leave Accotax for some reason, kindly inform us 28 days before leaving in writing; The entire outstanding invoice must be clear before you leave.